Product Description

 Q: Are there cross-reference or equivalent part numbers for the RA 671-012-13?

 A: No cross-reference or supersession part numbers have been identified for the RA 671-012-13.
-Order this OEM part number directly for accurate fitment on Raymond 8300, 8400, and 8500 series equipment.
+Order this part number directly for accurate fitment on Raymond 8300, 8400, and 8500 series equipment.

-Q: How long does the RA 671-012-13 compression spring typically last in service?
+Q: How long does the RA 671-012-13 compression spring typically last?

-Q: What happens if the RA 671-012-13 spring fails or loses tension?
+Q: What are the signs that the RA 671-012-13 spring needs replacement?